AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 ### ImathVecAlgo.h

-The following functions are no longer defined for integer-based vecgtors, because such behavior is not clearly defined:
+The following functions are no longer defined for integer-based vectors, because such behavior is not clearly defined:

 * `project (const Vec& s, const Vec& t)`